gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 ## Building LLM Apps Today Still Sucks

-If you've tried to build anything beyond a simple one-shot chat interface with LLMs, you know the pain.
+If you've tried to build anything beyond a simple single turn chat interface with LLMs, you know the pain.
 The current ecosystem is a mess:

 1. **Everything is Python-first**.
 JavaScript and TypeScript are eating the world, powering frontends and backends alike.
 And yet when it comes to building AI and agents, frameworks are stuck in an overabstracted, global-state Python world.
 No JavaScript or TypeScript to be found, no concept of declarative, repeatable components.